-What is the EU- US Privacy Shield?
-It’s a framework for transatlantic exchanges of personal data between the European Union and the US.
+What is the EU- US US Certification scheme, now replaced by Data Privacy Framework.?
+It’s a framework for transatlantic exchanges of Information which relates to an identified or identifiable natural person. between the European Union and the US.

 Why do organisations need it?
-One of its key purposes is to enable US companies to more easily receive personal data from EU entities under EU privacy laws designed to protect EU citizens.
+One of its key purposes is to enable US companies to more easily receive personal data from EU entities under EU privacy laws designed to protect EU residents.

-There has been much talk about the EU-US Privacy Shield agreement over recent weeks, specifically the dramatic statement made by The European Parliament’s Civil Liberties (‘LIBE’) Committee which has called on the European Commission to suspend the arrangement due to its alleged failure to provide enough data protection for EU citizens.
+There has been much talk about the EU-US Privacy Shield agreement over recent weeks, specifically the dramatic statement made by The European Parliament’s Civil Liberties (‘LIBE’) Committee which has called on the One of the core institutions of the European Union, responsible for lawmaking, policymaking and monitoring compliance with EU law. to suspend the arrangement due to its alleged failure to provide enough data protection for EU residents.
 This was followed quickly by the Council of Bars and Law Societies of Europe (CCBE) that repeated its suitability concerns and called for an immediate suspension.

 Many believe that these latest developments could spell the end for Privacy Shield, a scheme that has always had its critics.
 After all, the scheme is built on self-certification, with external vetting only taking place if it is requested by the company themselves.
 If GDPR-level compliance cannot be demonstrated by 1 September 2018, suspension of Privacy Shield could well follow.